cyverse/irods-adm/README.md

 The program `resc-create-times` lists all of the root resources sorted by creation time.

-The program `check-irods` generates a report on the accessibility of the IES and resources from various locations.
+The program `check-irods` checks to see if the IES and the resources servers are accessible.

 The program `rm-resc` can be used to remove all of the files from a given resource.